 BILLY SUTER chats to seasoned Durban radio and stage performer FRANK GRAHAM about his fun solo show, The Golden Days of Springbok Radio, in which he reminisces about his heyday on air.
-The fun show glances back at everyone from Inspector Carr and Sir Gregory Pitkin to Mildred Murfin and Humbert, Lolita Snetherswaite, Able Seaman Johnson, Percy Snodgrass and Kenneth Wibley.
-It is now available for online screening to raise funds, during this time of the Coronovirus, for Graham and Durban’s Rhumbelow Theatre, where the show was staged to great success.
-For details on how to be provided the online streaming link for the show, for a minimum donation of R100 per person watching, call Roland at 082 449 8636 or mail firstname.lastname@example.org.
+The show glances back at everyone from Inspector Carr and Sir Gregory Pitkin to Mildred Murfin and Humbert, Lolita Snetherswaite, Able Seaman Johnson, Percy Snodgrass and Kenneth Wibley.
+After a number of successful performances, the show will be staged again at 3.30pm on Sunday, August 29, at the Rhumbelow Theatre branch at Northlands Bowling Club, Durban North.
+Tickets cost R160 each.
+For bookings call Roland at 082 449 8636 or mail email@example.com.

 WHAT CAN RADIO FANS EXPECT FROM YOUR SHOW?